I Love Rock 'n Roll (album): Cover art

 The portrait image used for the cover was taken by British photographer Mick Rock.
 It is widely considered one of the most iconic images in rock music history.
-Rock has said his vision for the portrait was clear: "I saw her as a female Elvis".
+Rock has said his vision for the portrait was clear: "I saw her as a female Elvis."

-The styling played a part in Jett's overall appeal; Creem observed and asked rhetorically, "who ever said that dark bangs and well-applied mascara had nothing to do with rock 'n' roll?"
+The styling played a part in Jett's overall appeal; Creem observed and asked rhetorically: "[...] who ever [sic] said that dark bangs and well-applied mascara had nothing to do with rock 'n' roll?"

 Sounds described her look as the classic "tomboy rock girl", and quoted her regarding the record label's initial expectations:

 "They wanted me to lie on a couch in leopardskin like Pat Benatar or something," she gasps, "You know I couldn't do anything like that!"

 Critical reception

 Creems Mitchell Cohen gave I Love Rock 'n Roll a generally positive review, concluding that Jett "covers more ground than you might expect, and does so with contagious enthusiasm".
 Robert Christgau of The Village Voice qualified his praise of the album, writing, "Covering the Dave Clark Five and 'Little Drummer Boy' on the same side is a great schlock yea-saying move, but a move is all it is—makes me want to hear the originals rather than play the side again"; he also felt that Jett's original compositions lacked "spark".

-Reviewing I Love Rock 'n Roll for AllMusic, Stephen Thomas Erlewine said that the Blackhearts' backing gave the album "a more coherent sound" than that of Jett's previous album Bad Reputation, as well as "dimension".
+Reviewing I Love Rock 'n Roll for AllMusic, Stephen Thomas Erlewine said that the Blackhearts' backing gave the album "a more coherent sound" than that of Jett's previous studio album Bad Reputation, as well as "dimension".
 While noting a relative lack of "strong songs", on the whole he found that the band's "muscular, gritty" playing makes I Love Rock 'n Roll "just as good as Bad Reputation."